swt30/thesis/chapters/01-introduction/01-introduction.md

 Although this method is distance-independent and easily detects large planets close to their host stars, it is not as suited for large surveys since a spectroscopic observation is required.
 A number of sources of contamination---stellar and magnetic activity, stellar rotation, telluric lines, moonlight, faint companions---must also be accounted for.^[@Seager2010b; @Haswell2010]

-As can be seen in Figure \ref{fig:exoplanet-discoveries-rc}, the Doppler method was responsible for the majority of exoplanet detections until 2010.
+As can be seen in @fig:exoplanet-discoveries, the Doppler method was responsible for the majority of exoplanet detections until 2010.
 However, the advent of large photometric surveys like Kepler favoured a different method for finding exoplanets, known as the transit method.

 \begin{marginfigure}
   \includegraphics{schematic-transit}